rramgolam/Conways-Game-Of-Life-with-Pointers/README.md

 # Conways-Game-Of-Life-with-Pointers
-Function parameter is an array containing pointers
+C++ Implementation.
+Function parameter is an array containing pointers.

 5 Patterns loaded by default